zerotier/docs/docs/sockets/tutorial.html.md

 ### TCP Client

 Below is a simple client that will connect to a remote host and send a message.
+To see full source code of the following with proper error and exception handling, see [libzt/examples](https://github.com/zerotier/libzt/tree/master/examples) and [libzt/test](https://github.com/zerotier/libzt/tree/master/test).

 <Tabs
   defaultValue="c"